cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 type Age = number & { readonly [AgeBrand]: true };
 ```

 There is no brand field at runtime.
 It's a "phantom" — a type-level marker that makes `Email` and `string` incompatible at compile time.
 The only way to get an `Email` is through a function that knows how, because nothing outside this module can even name the symbol to fake one.
 (TS5 also lets you flirt with template literal types — `` type Email = `${string}@${string}` `` — which is fun for a demo and not enough on its own.)
-This is the move that lets you make illegal states unrepresentable without leaving the language.
+That's what lets you make illegal states unrepresentable without leaving the language.

-The brand is one-way, by the way: an `Email` is still assignable to `string`.
-Nominal _into_ the domain, structural on the way out, which is pretty much exactly what you want.
+The brand is one-way, by the way: an `Email` is still assignable to `string`, so you get nominal checking on the way into the domain and ordinary structural behavior on the way out.
+Which is pretty much exactly what you want.

 That function is your parser: